 Can I receive a share certificate?

 In some instances, although higher DTC withdrawal fees may apply.
-Typically companies register investors into a DRS holding by default.
-Some companies have stopped issuing share certificates and DRS is the only way shares are maintained on the register.
+Typically, companies register investors into a DRS holding by default.
+Some companies have stopped issuing share certificates and only allow book-entry shares to be issued and maintained on the register.

 Is it possible for a third party to ‘reverse’ my directly registered shareholdings into beneficial ownership without my consent?